-2) Trade-off between Cost Ratio and Execution Time: We also evaluated the impact of the number of VNode orderings considered for the embedding.
-We present the results in Fig. 7, which shows how increasing the number of considered VNode orderings impacts the mean cost ratio (error bars represent the 5th and 95th percentile values) and the execution time of FAST-MULE.
+2) Trade-Off Between Cost Ratio and Execution Time: We also evaluated the impact of the number of VNode orderings considered for the embedding.
+We present the results in Fig. 8, which shows how increasing the number of considered VNode orderings impacts the cost ratio and the execution time of FAST-MULE.
 Clearly, as we increase the number of considered VNode orderings, FAST-MULE to OPT-MULE cost ratio decreases.
 This comes at the expense of increased execution time, which still remains in the order of tens of seconds.
 However, the gain becomes marginal as we go beyond 75 iterations.
 Hence, in our evaluation we opt for feeding FAST-MULE with 75 VNode orderings and select the best solution.